Woo Sang-ho (politician): Result

-Woo received 30.44% and lost to Park Young-sun, who obtained 69.56%, in Democratic preselection on 1 March.
+Woo received 30.44% of the vote and lost to Park Young-sun, who obtained 69.56%, in the Democratic preselection on 1 March.
 He was defeated by Park in both party member votes and opinion polling.
 He subsequently conceded his defeat and congratulated Park for winning the preselection.

 Political positions

 A notable politician of the 386 Generations (also called as 486 or 586 depends on decades), Woo is widely described as a centrist.
-He has been regarded as a "factionless" politician, and also critical to faction politics.} On 19 March 2013, he announced the dissolution of the Progressive Action, a faction formed by 486 politicians within the Democratic Unionist Party (DUP), and urged the party to stop faction politics.
+He is regarded as a "factionless" politician.
+On 19 March 2013, he announced the dissolution of the Progressive Action faction, formed by 486 Generation politicians within the Democratic Unionist Party (DUP), and urged them to stop faction politics.
 Shortly after the 2016 election and being elected the parliamentary leader of the Democratic Party, he warned those new MPs to get rid of faction politics.
-Nevertheless, he categorises himself as a pro-Roh Moo-hyun.
+Nevertheless, he categorises himself as pro-Roh Moo-hyun.

-LGBT issue
+LGBT issues

 Prior to 2021 Seoul mayoral election, Woo joined a meeting held at the National Assembly Proceeding Hall, along with Park Young-sun and the Democratic Party president Lee Nak-yon.
 When he was questioned by reporters regarding Queer Culture Festival, he replied, "I haven't considered the issue as I'm not elected yet, but will think about."